toufik-airane/toufik-airane/README.md

 People define me as an ethical hacker with software engineering and DevOps skills.
 I define myself as a chaotic good engineer committed to building cybersecurity for a better society.
-My favorite playgrounds are growing tech companies investing to secure themselves.
+My favourite playgrounds are growing tech companies investing to secure themselves.

 **Wanna talk about cyber?**